Chapin Award for Graduate Student Research

 Porter Coble Scholarship for Graduate Students in History

 The Porter Coble Scholarship is a one-time monetary subsidy given to a deserving graduate student in the History Department.
-The scholarship will be applied to tuition and fees during this academic year ($300 for each semester).
-Applicants must have an overall GPA of 3.75.
+The scholarship will next be available to a History graduate student in the 2015-2016 academic year.